-The chest fly is an exercise that targets the muscles of the chest, shoulders, and arms.
+The chest fly is an exercise that targets the chest, shoulder, and arm muscles.
 However, it does not directly target your pectoral muscles (commonly referred to as “pecs”).
 Don’t be confused, though; performing this exercise will still build your pecs!
-This is because your pecs are composed of two muscles, the pectoralis major and pectoralis minor.
+This is because nature designed your pecs with two muscles, the pectoralis major and minor.

 How to perform the chest fly (or dumbbell fly)

-When performing this exercise, you will start by choosing a weight that you can work with comfortably.
+When performing this exercise, choose a weight you can work with comfortably.
 Start light and then use progressive overload to build volume.
 You’ll also want to pick a weight that allows you to perform at least 8-12 repetitions but still leaves you feeling challenged.
 As the volume of weight increases, your number of reps will decrease.

 - Begin by standing or sitting upright.
 If you are sitting, keep your back straight and your abdominals engaged.